 In autosomal dominant disorders, a single copy of the disease gene (received from either the mother or father) may be expressed “dominating” the other normal gene and resulting in the appearance of the disease.
 The risk of transmitting the disease gene from affected parent to offspring is 50 percent for each pregnancy regardless of the sex of the resulting child.
-RLS has been linked to sites on several chromosomes but the abnormal genes involved have not been clearly identified.
+RLS has been linked to sites on several chromosomes and a number of genes, but the exact genetic basis of the disorder has not been clearly defined.

 Secondary RLS may be associated with other conditions, such as iron deficiency, anemia, kidney failure, or peripheral neuropathy.
 RLS may also occur or become more severe in women who are pregnant.
 In addition, some medications may appear to cause or aggravate RLS symptoms, such as certain antipsychotic, antidepressant or antinausea drugs.

 The exact underlying cause of RLS symptoms is unknown.
-However, many researchers suggest that decreased activity of a certain neurotransmitter (dopamine) in the brain and spinal cord (central nervous system) plays some causative role.
+However, many researchers suggest that abnormalities in a certain neurotransmitter (dopamine) in the brain and spinal cord (central nervous system) plays some causative role.
 Neurotransmitters, including dopamine, are chemicals that regulate the transmission of nerve impulses.
 Low iron stores in the brain may also play a role.